gSchool/ada-1-intro-to-ruby/03-language-features/modules.md

 Whenever you create a library, it's best-practice to namespace it with the name of your library or project.

+## Summary

+Modules provide a way to group objects, constants and methods together.
+It allows you to prevent conflicting names from impacting your code by adding `MODULE_NAME::` in front of classes and constants and `MODULE_NAME.` in front of methods which are not class related.
+This is called _namespacing_.
+By prefacing classes, methods constancts in a module with the module name you reduce the chances name clashes, where two methods, or objects have the same name.

 ## Additional Resources

 - [RubyMonk: Modules as Namespaces](https://rubymonk.com/learning/books/1-ruby-primer/chapters/35-modules/lessons/80-modules-as-namespaces).